justiceserv/AppleMusicDiscordRPC/README.md

 - Displays your song name and album.
 - “Listen On Apple Music” will take you to Apple Music URL of your currently playing music.
 (This only works when the song is available in Apple Music, US Storefront.)
 - Displays how much time is left for your song to end.
-- Automatic script for macOS, just run `sh macos.sh` (or `sh macosscreen.sh` if you have `screen` installed) in program's directory.
-(It will install all dependencies needed!)
 - Special love to **IU**, all album covers will be displayed only for IU’s music!

 **Unfortunately, `windows.bat` will not automatically install Node.js, but only lead you to installing website.
 After installing Node.js, everything will be automatic.**